Fruit Piercing Moth

 (previously known as Othreis irridescens)

-The caterpillars of this species feed on the vine:
+The caterpillars feed on the vines in MENISPERMACEAE such as

 The adult moths have patterned brown forewings, and yellow hindwings that have broad black margins.
 The abdomen is yellow with a black hairy tip.
 The female has a green slash on each forewing.
 The wingspan is about 8 cms.